Appdynamics/appd-exts-commons/README.md

 ```
 Note: The SDK, by default, loads certain metricPathReplacements rules to replace special characters like comma(,),|,colon(:) in the tokens with empty strings.
 These defaults can also be overridden using the `metricPathReplacements` section in the `config.yml`.

+For more details on CharSequence Replacement, refer [Metric Path CharSequence Replacement]().

 ## Encrypting Clear Text Passwords
 The SDK provides a mechanism to encrypt clear text passwords that need to be defined in the `config.yml`.